eldanielo/AzureMutltipleNic/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>
 <p>
-This Template creates is a simpler version of this <a href="https://azure.microsoft.com/en-us/documentation/articles/virtual-network-deploy-multinic-arm-template/">MultiNIC deployment template</a>, using only one resource group.
+This Template creates is a simpler version of the <a href="https://azure.microsoft.com/en-us/documentation/articles/virtual-network-deploy-multinic-arm-template/">MultiNIC deployment template</a>, using only one resource group.
 </p>
+Resources created are
+1 Resource Group for all resources
+1 Storage Account for all .vhds
+1 VNet with 2 Subnets(BackSubnet and FrontSubnet)
+2 VMs (frontVM1, frontVM2) with ONE NIC each in the Front Subnet 2 VMs (backVM1, backVM2) with TWO NICs each, one in the FrontSubnet(nic1), the other in the BackSubnet(nic2)

 Default VM Sizes represent the minimum configuration for each VM due to <a href="https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/">NIC restrictions. </a>